Our distant cousin Hugh Bland has been doing some wonderful detective work sniffing out the Bland family history.

 Back in Mossel Bay Josiah Benjamin Adam Bland became mayor and the main street is still called Bland Street.
 He died in 1861.
 His grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.

-The farmer very kindly took Hugh to the gravesite where Hugh says you can still read the inscription on the grave stone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
+The farmer very kindly took Hugh to the gravesite.
+Hugh says you can still read the inscription on the gravestone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
 He says it was “quite a moment” for him – JBA was buried there 156 yrs ago and Hugh wondered when a Bland last stood at that grave.

-Hugh put two proteas on the grave and then laid his shadow next to his (and our) great-great-great grandfather:
+Hugh put two proteas – which it looks like he skoffel’d out nearby? – on the grave; then laid his shadow next to his great-great-great grandfather and took this pic:

 Josiah Benjamin Adam Bland had a daughter, Annie Emmett Bland, who married Louis Botha, Boer war general who became the first President of the Union of South Africa in 1910.